-Best Clip On Scope
+Best Clip On Thermal Scope

 Whether you’re a complete novice or a seasoned pro, the FLIR Armasight Apollo-Pro MR 640 Thermal Clip-On Sight has something of value to offer everyone.
-As far as clip on scopes go, the Apollo-Pro MR 640 is about as advanced as it gets—this nifty clip on tool is full of features and functionality that the modern day hunter can’t go without.
+As far as clip on thermal scopes go, the Apollo-Pro MR 640 is about as advanced as it gets—this nifty clip on tool is full of features and functionality that the modern day hunter can’t go without.

 With the Armasight by FLIR Apollo-Pro MR 640 Thermal Clip On Sight you can take your hog hunting and coyote hunting to the next level.
-Designed to sit in front of your daytime scope, this clip on tool offers you a FLIR Tau 2 sensor with 640 x 512 resolution, a 30 Hz refresh rate, 50mm lens, 1x optical magnification (2x, 4x and 8x with e-zoom) and multiple color palettes to pick from including Rainbow, White Hot & Black Hot.
+Designed to sit in front of your daytime scope, this clip on thermal scope offers you a FLIR Tau 2 sensor with 640 x 512 resolution, a 30 Hz refresh rate, 50mm lens, 1x optical magnification (2x, 4x and 8x with e-zoom) and multiple color palettes to pick from including Rainbow, White Hot & Black Hot.

 It’s compatible with CR123A V and AA batteries alike—simply use four of either kind & enjoy up to 7 hours of continuous usage.
 Seamlessly switch from day to night hunting, get set up and packed down in no time thanks to its quick-disconnect system & quick operation is guaranteed thanks to its included wireless remote.
 Of note FLIR's Thermosight Pro PTS223, while a very different scope is also a good choice if your looking for more compact and light weight option, good refresh rate, and a 12 micron thermal imaging sensor.